Understanding Middleware in Express.js

 Express.js Documentation

-To begin, I'll briefly outline how to send requests to the server.
+Below, I'll briefly outline how to send requests to the server.
 Next, we'll look at each of the middleware types in turn.

 Sending Requests